 Are the Sins of All Mankind Forgiven?

-Are the Sins of All Mankind Forgiven?
+Are All of Your Sins and the Sins of All Mankind Forgiven?
 Yes!

 We see people in churches being encouraged to have their sins forgiven by many different methods.
 Some are asked to be baptized for the forgiveness of sins.
 Others are asked to walk the aisle and pray for Jesus to forgive them of their sins.
 Many are told to have their sins forgiven by asking Jesus into their hearts.
-Some other religions believe a prayer to God confessing their sins results in God's forgiveness of them.
+Most Christian denominations and many other religions believe that the only way to receive God's forgiveness of sins is through a prayerful confession.
+These churches generally teach that one is saved when his sins are forgiven.

 Scripture does not teach that salvation is accomplished by having one's sins forgiven.
 Most Christian churches teach the false doctrine of effectual forgiveness.
-They teach that sins are not forgiven until one believes Jesus died for their sins.
+They teach that sins are not forgiven until one believes Jesus died for his sins.
 They falsely believe that having one's sins forgiven equates to being saved.
 The effectual forgiveness doctrine is not in the Bible.
 Actually, the Bible teaches just the opposite.
 While we were enemies of God (meaning unsaved) we were reconciled to God by the death of His Son.
 It does not require faith to be reconciled to God as many churches falsely teach.
 Reconciliation does not mean one is saved as these churches teach.
 It means the enmity between God and mankind as a result of Adam's transgression has been reversed by Jesus' death on the cross.
 This is clearly shown in 1 Corinthians 15:21-22, 2 Corinthians 5:14 - 6:2 and Colossians 1:20 below.
 Universal reconciliation is a sound Biblical doctrine, but universal salvation is not in the Bible.
+Universal reconciliation is true, but universal salvation is false.

-Many pastors and Bible scholars teach reconciliation and salvation as if they are one in the same.
-They are certainly not the same.
+Many pastors and Bible scholars teach reconciliation and salvation as if they are one and the same, but they certainly are not the same.
 The Bible gives definitions that are completely different for each one.
 Reconciliation reverses the enmity between God and mankind that resulted from Adam's transgression.
 Reconciliation was a universal act accomplished by Jesus' death on the cross nearly 2000 years ago.
 Salvation is accomplished by being filled with the Holy Spirit to receive eternal life.
-Salvation is an act of God upon a specific individual one person at a time.
+Salvation is an act of God upon a specific individual person, one at a time.
 God saves a person when he confesses faith in the resurrection of Jesus.
 We are saved by His resurrected life.
-The difference between being reconciled and being saved can be found in Romans 4:25 and 5:10, 1 Corinthians 15:21-22, 2 Corinthians 5:14 - 6:2, Ephesians 2:11-18 and Colossians 1:19-23 below.
+The difference between reconciliation and salvation can be found in Romans 4:25 and 5:10, 1 Corinthians 15:21-22, 2 Corinthians 5:14 - 6:2, Ephesians 2:11-18 and Colossians 1:19-23 below.

 John 1:29 The next day John saw Jesus coming toward him, and said, "Behold!
 The Lamb of God who takes away the sin of the world!